Learner1729/enpm808x_finalproject/README.md

-# Naivik: Autonomous Mobile Robot using simulated turtlebot platform
+# Naivik: An Autonomous Mobile Robot

 *This repository is the part of ENPM808X: Software Development of Robotics ME Coursework.*